Seattle Thunderbirds release two players after racial-taunting incident involving Black teammate

 La Forge said both players had undergone “courses” — he declined to get into further detail — since the incident to educate themselves about racial insensitivity.
 But once the investigation concluded, he said, there was no way the team could keep them on.

 “It’s not a great situation, that’s for sure,” he said.
 “I’m disappointed and obviously wish I didn’t have to deal with something like this.
-But when it happens we have to address it, get it front of it and use this to learn and become better people.”
+But when it happens we have to address it, get in front of it and use this to learn and become better people.”

 La Forge said he hoped “the players involved will use this to improve themselves and learn from their mistakes.”